PowerShellCrack/STIGSCAPWinTool/Configs/README.md

 ## GOAL:
 The idea is to take each STIG rule and build configuration files (ini) with the appropriate actions for each rule.
 There are over 270 items just for Server 2016 stig and each item would have to be created.
-This will would allow easy maintaince and organization in named by the STIG version id (eg. WN16-00-000040.ini).
+This will would allow easy maintenance and organization in named by the STIG version id (eg. WN16-00-000040.ini).

 PowerShell will parse the file then translate it into a ScriptBlock